-What you must pay when you get these services In-Network Point-of-Service (POS) \$35 copayment for Medicare-covered diagnostic hearing exams.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 copayment for Medicare-covered diagnostic hearing exams.
 30% of the total cost for Medicare-covered diagnostic hearing exams when using your POS benefit.
-There is no coinsurance, copayment, or deductible for one routine hearing exam with an approved hearing provider. + Routine hearing exam and hearing aids are not available under your POS benefit.
-In-Network \$35 copayment for Medicare-covered diagnostic hearing exams.
-There is no coinsurance, copayment, or deductible for one routine hearing exam with an approved
+Please note: A separate cost sharing may apply if additional services are provided.
+Routine hearing services You may also receive one routine hearing exam from an approved hearing provider per calendar year.
+There is no coinsurance, copayment, or deductible for one routine hearing exam with an approved hearing provider.
+Routine hearing exam and hearing aids are not available under your POS benefit.

 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Hearing services (continued) Hearing Aids: Up to two branded hearing aids every year (one for each ear).
 This benefit is limited to approved brand hearing aids, which come in a variety of styles and colors to customize your look and feel.
 Rechargeable options are also available for an additional \$50 per aid.
 Please keep in mind that you must see an approved hearing provider to use this benefit.
 See Chapter 2, Section 1 for contact information for the hearing benefit administrator.
-Hearing aid purchase includes: One year of follow-up provider visits from the date of purchase 60-day trial period 3-year extended warranty 80 batteries per aid for non- rechargeable models \$699 copayment per Advanced hearing aid. \$999 copayment per Premium hearing aid. \$50 additional fee per rechargeable hearing aid.
+Hearing aid purchase includes: One year of follow-up provider visits from the date of purchase 60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models \$699 copayment per Advanced hearing aid. \$999 copayment per Premium hearing aid. \$50 additional fee per rechargeable hearing aid.
 Cost-sharing amounts for routine hearing exam and hearing aids do not count toward your plan's out-of-pocket maximum.

 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Hearing services (continued) Hearing aid benefit does not include or cover any of the following: Additional fee for rechargeable hearing aids Ear molds Hearing aid accessories Additional provider visits Additional batteries for non-rechargeable hearing aids Any batteries for rechargeable hearing aids Any hearing aids aside from the approved branded Advanced and Premium aids Costs associated with loss and damage warranty claims Costs associated with excluded items are the responsibility of the member and are not covered by the plan.
 HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-30% of the total cost for Medicare-covered preventive HIV screening when using your POS benefit.
-Up to three screening exams during a pregnancy Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.
+30% of the total cost for Medicare-covered preventive HIV screening when using your POS benefit. • Up to three screening exams during a pregnancy Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.